lxc/incus/doc/api-extensions.md

 Projects can hold containers, profiles or images at this point and let you get a separate view of your Incus resources by switching to it.

+## `projects_force_delete`

+This allows force deletion of projects and related artifacts.

+This will remove any instances, volumes and buckets, profiles and networks (starting with acls, zones, peering before networks themselves).

 ## `network_vxlan_ttl`

 This adds a new `tunnel.NAME.ttl` network configuration option which